 Given the statistics highlighted above, the benefits of putting a robust business continuity plan in place should be clear.

 Be sure to educate your staff on the appropriate emergency response and escalation procedures identified within the plan.
-This will enable them to respond quickly and initiate damage limitation measures in the event of an unexpected event which impacts on business continuity.
+This will enable them to respond quickly and initiate damage limitation measures in the event of an unexpected event that impacts on business continuity.

 Our business continuity planning team can provide the following support services to clients: